jhuapl-boss/boss-manage/docs/IntegrationRebuild.md

 *Note: The cloudformation.py script will automatically use the latest created AMIs that are named with a commit hash.
 Since you just rebuilt the AMIs they should be the latest ones.*

+*Manual Configuration: Because of restrictive Security Group rules you need to manually add the endpoint's IP address to the http.integration.boss Security Group.*

+1. Open the AWS web console to the EC2 section
+2. On the left side click *Instances*
+3. Locate the *endpoint.integration.boss* instance and record the public IP address
+4. On the lift side click *Security Groups*
+3. Locate the *http.integration.boss* Security Group
+4. Select the *Inbound* tab for the *http.integration.boss* Security Group
+5. Click *Edit*
+6. Click *Add Rule*
+7. Type is *Custom TCP Rule*
+8. Port Range is *8080*
+9. Source is *Custom IP* with a value of *<endpoint IP>/32*
+10. Click *Save*

 ## Initialize Endpoint and run unit tests
 ```shell